sirnacnud/ComputePipeline/README.md

 # Compute Pipeline
 This project is a homework assignment for a job interview.

+## Compiling
+Use cmake to compile the project.

 ## Usage
 The `ComputePipeline` object handles processing the URLs you supply to it.
 You will get a `std::future<ActionObject>` back which can be used to retrive the final `ActionObject` for your URL.